How They Work

 How the Fold Away antenna works

-Securing the top clip is a piece of cake, the top clip should sit just under the first join so that the antenna sit about 50 to 60 cms above the roof line of you van, the top clip is a simple click in – click out retainer.
+Securing the top clip is a piece of cake, it is fixed at the top of the van wall or on the pop top, the first join of the antenna should sit just above the top clip about 50 to 60 cms above the roof line of you van, the top clip is a simple click in – click out retainer.
+The easiest way to fit the antenna to the top clip is to slide it in on an angle (45 degree?) from the gound-no ladder required.

-The bottom Bracket is so that the antenna is at the 50 to 60 cm above the van or at about eye-level on standard vans, the base clip is made to be easy on older finger joints.
+Fit the bottom Bracket is so that the antenna is at the 50 to 60 cm above the van the top join should be above the top clip and just above the roof line, the base clip is made to be easy on older finger joints.
 You will appreciate that on cold winter mornings!

-You run the cable through the wall of your van, get yourself a Direct Connector to ensure long life, high quality connections.
+Run the cable through the wall of your van using a Direct Connector to ensure a better signal and high quality connections.

 The clever design enables you to adjust the antenna so , No ladder required when setting up camp in the dark.